getfetcher/getfetcher.github.io/_posts/2014-01-01-importing-contacts-to-fetcher.markdown

 date:   2014-1-1
 ---

 Importing contacts from existing platforms can uploaded to fetcher using Commas Separated Files (CSV) or Excel Files.
 Currently the only three extensions we support are `xls` and `xlsx`.
 Before attempting to upload a list of contacts, you need to format the columns correct so that our software understands which fields to populate in the contact table.
-Currently, the only **require** fields for contacts are:
+Currently, the only **require** columns for contacts are:

-1. primary_email (your column should be named primary_email)
+1. primary_email
 1. first_name
 1. last_name